 Present Scenario Of Web Design

-Although user experience was prioritised throughout the history of web design, today, when businesses are being conducted from home, every detail of the website must be created with the user in mind.
-This is when website designers and SEO specialists must work together to appeal to users (humans) as well as Google (the bot).
+Although user experience was prioritised throughout the history of web page design, today, when businesses are being conducted from home, every detail of the website must be created with the user in mind.
+This is when website designers and SEO specialists must work together to appeal to users (humans) and Google (the bot).

 Design Thinking And Directional Design